-The Fourth Global Biodiversity Outlook (GBO-4) is published almost at the halfway point towards the 2020 deadline set for most of the Aichi Biodiversity Targets.
+The fourth edition of the Global Biodiversity Outlook (GBO-4) is published almost at the halfway point towards the 2020 deadline set for most of the Aichi Biodiversity Targets.
 It is therefore an appropriate opportunity to review progress towards the goals of the Strategic Plan, and to assess what further action governments may need to take to achieve the targets they collectively committed to in 2010.

-GBO-4 addresses a range of questions relating to the achievement of the Strategic Plan for Biodiversity including available pathways towards the 2050 Vision for biodiversity and its relevance to the forthcoming Sustainable Development Goals.
+GBO-4 addresses a range of questions relating to the achievement of the Strategic Plan for Biodiversity including available pathways towards the 2050 Vision for biodiversity and its relevance to the forthcoming sustainable development goals.
 Over the following pages, progress towards each of the 20 Aichi Biodiversity Targets is also addressed, including:

-- An overall assessment of the likelihood of reaching each component of the target based on our current trajectory - A summary of the recent trends, current status and future projections relating to the targets - Examples of actions and issues helping to illustrate both the progress made and the challenges still faced - Key actions available to governments to help achieve each target.
-Where these actions contribute to several targets is also indicated status of trends of biodiversity reported by Parties and in the scientific literature, and makes use of indicator-based statistical extrapolations to 2020 as well as longer term model based scenarios.
+- An overall assessment of the likelihood of reaching each component of the target based on our current trajectory - A summary of the recent trends, current status and future projections relating to the targets - Examples of actions and issues helping to illustrate both the progress made and the challenges still faced

+• Key actions available to governments to help achieve each target.
+Where these actions contribute to several targets is also indicated

+This report brings together multiple lines of evidence derived from a wide range of sources (see Box 0.2).
+It draws upon targets, commitments and activities of countries as reported in national biodiversity strategies and action plans (NBSAPs) and national reports, as well as Parties' own assessments of progress towards the Aichi Biodiversity Targets.
+It takes into account information on the status of trends of biodiversity reported by Parties and in the scientific literature, and makes use of indicator-based statistical extrapolations to 2020 as well as longer term model based scenarios.
 GBO-4 is underpinned by a detailed assessment by a group of international experts as well as a scenario assessment related to different economic sectors.
-Both of these have been compiled as technical volumes accompanying GBO-4.6 GBO-4 has also considered the results of the High Level Panel on Global Assessment of Resources for Implementing the Strategic Plan for Biodiversity.7
+Both of these have been compiled as technical volumes accompanying GBO-4.6 GBO-4 has also considered the results of the High Level Panel on Global Assessment of Resources for Implementing the Strategic Plan for Biodiversity 2011-2020.7